lodziajelembasy/MasterThesis/README.md

 # Master Thesis repository
+### Method and tool for extracting meaning from a given text and searching for texts of similar meaning
-## "Metoda i narzędzie do wydobywania znaczenia z zadanego tekstu i wyszukiwania tekstów o zbliżonym znaczeniu"
+(Metoda i narzędzie do wydobywania znaczenia z zadanego tekstu i wyszukiwania tekstów o zbliżonym znaczeniu)